msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 The device group
 > "A device group is a collection of devices with the same features, allowing users to manage and control a large number of devices as a whole.
 For example, turn devices on or off, and create scheduled tasks."

-- A group is, in OOP terms, a 'derived device': a collection of devices of the same type (see    [TuyaDEAMON OO capabilities](https://github.com/msillano/tuyaDAEMON/wiki/20.-ver.-2.0--milestones#oo-devices))
+- A group is, in OOP terms, a 'derived device': a collection of devices of the same type.
+This is the unique derivation feature in the Tuya cloud.
 - All devices in a group must belong to the same space.
 - A group inherits DPs (and not 'code') from devices to define the group's properties.
 - Limits: 50  groups per space, 100 devices per group.

+  > **TuyaDAEMON** offers users a complete [OO recursive paradigm](https://github.com/msillano/tuyaDAEMON/wiki/20.-ver.-2.0--milestones#oo-devices), with all patterns: _composition, aggregation, use_ and instruction _inheritance, override_.

 ---
 ### node-red Tuya OpenAPI V2.0

-This [node-red flow](https://github.com/msillano/tuyaDAEMON/blob/main/Tuya_cloud_API/nr-OpenAPI20.json.zip) implements experimental access to Tuya Cloud API to get data or perform operations programmatically, without using  the 'SmartLife App' or the 'Tuya Development Platform'.
+This node-red flow [https://github.com/msillano/tuyaDAEMON/blob/main/Tuya_cloud_API/nr-OpenAPI20.json.zip](https://github.com/msillano/tuyaDAEMON/blob/main/Tuya_cloud_API/nr-OpenAPI20.json.zip) implements experimental access to Tuya Cloud API to get data or perform operations programmatically, without using  the 'SmartLife App' or the 'Tuya Development Platform'.

 To start with Tuya IoT Cloud, you must create a developer account and register your devices, to get the credentials (see [here for references](https://github.com/msillano/tuyaDAEMON/wiki/50.-Howto:-add-a-new-device-to-tuyaDAEMON#1-preconditions)).
 You can then start using the `nr_Tuya_OpenAPI_2.0` flow to develop and manage your node-red IoT applications.